chicodias/character-network/README.md

 **Name Entity Recognition**

 With no prior knowledge into the novel, programs need to figure out the characters in the novel by name entity recognition (NER).
 In this project, we use the pretrained ***Spacy NER*** classifier.
 Because the initiation of a [`Spacy NLP`](https://spacy.io/) class takes up loads of memory, we will run the NER process **by sentence** instead of whole novel, where ***PySpark distribution*** can be embedded.
 For each sentence, we identify the name entities and do a series of processings.
-One important processing is to split the name into single words if it consists of more than one words, e.g. "Harry Potter".
-The point is to count the occurrence of a character more accurately, as "Harry" and "Harry Potter" refers to the same character in the novel but word "Harry" shows up more often and "Harry" will be counted where "Harry Potter" is counted.
+One important processing is to split the name into single words if it consists of more than one words, e.g. "Lord of the Rings".
+The point is to count the occurrence of a character more accurately, as "Harry" and "Lord of the Rings" refers to the same character in the novel but word "Harry" shows up more often and "Harry" will be counted where "Lord of the Rings" is counted.
 After all the single name words are created, we will filter out the names that show up in **common words**, as some common words might be counted wrongly.
 Then, we aggregate the names from each sentence, and do a second filter to remove names whose number of occurrence is lower than a **user-defined threshold**, to get rid of some unfrequent recognition mistakes.

 **Character Importance**

 From the preliminary character name list we get from last step, we can calculate each character’s character importance, or more specifically, the occurrence frequency.
 This task can be done easily with the Sickit-Learn text processing function [`CountVectorizer`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
 After that, we can select the top characters of interest based on their importances.
-The `top_names` function outputs the top 20 characters and their frequencies as default, but in this Harry Potter example ,we set the number to be 25 to capture a larger network.
+The `top_names` function outputs the top 20 characters and their frequencies as default, but in this Lord of the Rings example ,we set the number to be 25 to capture a larger network.

 **Co-occurence Matrix**